onshape-public/go-client/onshape/docs/GlobalPermissionInfo.md

 `func (o *GlobalPermissionInfo) HasShareForAnonymousAccess() bool`

 HasShareForAnonymousAccess returns a boolean if a field has been set.

+### GetTransferDocumentsFromEnterprise

+`func (o *GlobalPermissionInfo) GetTransferDocumentsFromEnterprise() bool`

+GetTransferDocumentsFromEnterprise returns the TransferDocumentsFromEnterprise field if non-nil, zero value otherwise.

+### GetTransferDocumentsFromEnterpriseOk

+`func (o *GlobalPermissionInfo) GetTransferDocumentsFromEnterpriseOk() (*bool, bool)`

+GetTransferDocumentsFromEnterpriseOk returns a tuple with the TransferDocumentsFromEnterprise field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTransferDocumentsFromEnterprise

+`func (o *GlobalPermissionInfo) SetTransferDocumentsFromEnterprise(v bool)`

+SetTransferDocumentsFromEnterprise sets TransferDocumentsFromEnterprise field to given value.

+### HasTransferDocumentsFromEnterprise

+`func (o *GlobalPermissionInfo) HasTransferDocumentsFromEnterprise() bool`

+HasTransferDocumentsFromEnterprise returns a boolean if a field has been set.

+### GetViewChangeOrders

+`func (o *GlobalPermissionInfo) GetViewChangeOrders() bool`

+GetViewChangeOrders returns the ViewChangeOrders field if non-nil, zero value otherwise.

+### GetViewChangeOrdersOk

+`func (o *GlobalPermissionInfo) GetViewChangeOrdersOk() (*bool, bool)`

+GetViewChangeOrdersOk returns a tuple with the ViewChangeOrders field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetViewChangeOrders

+`func (o *GlobalPermissionInfo) SetViewChangeOrders(v bool)`

+SetViewChangeOrders sets ViewChangeOrders field to given value.

+### HasViewChangeOrders

+`func (o *GlobalPermissionInfo) HasViewChangeOrders() bool`

+HasViewChangeOrders returns a boolean if a field has been set.

+### GetViewChangeRequests

+`func (o *GlobalPermissionInfo) GetViewChangeRequests() bool`

+GetViewChangeRequests returns the ViewChangeRequests field if non-nil, zero value otherwise.

+### GetViewChangeRequestsOk

+`func (o *GlobalPermissionInfo) GetViewChangeRequestsOk() (*bool, bool)`

+GetViewChangeRequestsOk returns a tuple with the ViewChangeRequests field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetViewChangeRequests

+`func (o *GlobalPermissionInfo) SetViewChangeRequests(v bool)`

+SetViewChangeRequests sets ViewChangeRequests field to given value.

+### HasViewChangeRequests

+`func (o *GlobalPermissionInfo) HasViewChangeRequests() bool`

+HasViewChangeRequests returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)